scipp/scipp/docs/reference/developer/adr/0017-restrict-dataset-to-items-with-matching-dimensionality.rst

 - ``dims`` and ``sizes`` of ``DataArray`` imply an order, but they do not for ``Dataset``.
   This leads to some code overhead and risk of confusion.
 - Complicated (internal) logic for updating the ``sizes`` dict.
-  This is not a problem for the user, except for rare edge cases where size-changing item replacements are not support although they could be.
+  This is not a problem for the user, except for rare edge cases where size-changing item replacements are not supported although they could be.

 Given the long-term focus of the project, and the limited area of applicability of ``Dataset`` with its current semantics, we believe that it is worth considering a change.
-While none of the above issues is major, they add up to a significant amount of complexity that may turn out hard to manage or justify in the long run.
+While none of the above issues are major, they add up to a significant amount of complexity that may turn out hard to manage or justify in the long run.
 Even in its current state several aspects of the above are not well-documented, neither for developers nor for users.

 Proposed solution